yenting-biao/wp1121/hw2/README.md

-# 112-1-unit1-trello-clone
+# HW2 WP Music

 ## Run the app

 Follow the instructions in this section to run the app locally.
+The set up is the same to the reference code, `trello-clone`.

 ### 1. setup backend `.env`